remix-run/remix/docs/tutorial/6-actions.md

 ## Upgrading to `<Form>` and pending UI states

 With a regular `<form>` we're letting the browser handle the post and the pending UI (the address bar/favicon animation).
 Remix has a `<Form>` component and hook to go along with it to let you progressively enhance your forms.
-If your budget for this feature is short, just use a `<form>` (or rather, `<Form forceRefresh>` is the preferred way), let the browser handle it, and move on with your life.
+If your budget for this feature is short, just use a `<form>` (or rather, `<Form reloadDocument>` is the preferred way), let the browser handle it, and move on with your life.

 If you've got the time to make a fancy user experience, with Remix you don't have to rewrite your code to do the fetch with `useEffect` and manage your own state: you can just add the fancy bits with `<Form>`.